WHAT IS COLOCATION AND HOW DOES IT COMPARE TO THE PUBLIC CLOUD?

 Colocation is the practice of housing privately-owned servers and networking equipment in a third-party data center.
-Instead of the in-house scenario where servers live within a room or a section of an organization’s own business infrastructure, there is the option to “co-locate” equipment by renting space in a colocation center (also known as a third-party data center).
+Instead of the in-house scenario where servers live within a room or a section of an organization’s own business infrastructure, there is the option to “co-locate” equipment by renting space in a colocation data center (also known as a third-party data center).

 When migrating assets to a colocation center, keep in mind that: